srutysaha/Cost-of-Living/README.md

 2. Enter your inputs in the sidebar:
    - Rent: city, type, furnishing, BHK, etc.
    - PG: city, gender, food/wifi/AC availability
-   - Transportation: location, passenger count
+   - Travel: location, passenger count
 3. Click **"Predict"** to see the estimated prices.

 No installation required — works directly in your browser!